PieterjanVerhelst/eel-pdst-analysis/README.md

 	+ `data_depth_diff.csv`: batch processed file for which the depth difference is calculated between minima and maxima.
 	+ `data_hourly_migrations.csv`: batch processed file with the number of vertical migrations per hour together with hourly summarised environmental data
 	+ `data_dvm.csv`: data containing the DVM patterns of eels
+	+ `data_dvm_circadian_moon_sun.csv`: DVM data with circadian phases (i.e. day and night) and variables related to the moon and sun (i.e. illuminated moon fraction, sun altitude and sun azimuth).

 * `/external:`
 	+ `/geolocation_input_files`: input files for the geolocation model per eel with lat and lon of release and retrieval or pop-off location